 As a result, we decided that salespeople should focus on buyers, and we brought in technical consultants to address technical questions with our users.

 Speak Truth to Power

 Arguably, the hardest skill to develop is speaking truth to power.
 It takes courage to be honest and up-front with superiors.
 I have done this on several occasions with varying degrees of success.
 Once, I needed to convince high-level stakeholders that splitting our energy between two projects was stalling progress on both.
-If we intended to get any product on the shelf, we had to focus on one of t

-Arguing with superiors doesn’t work, but measurement and tracking does.
+Arguing with superiors doesn’t work, but measurement and tracking will work.
 I kept a spreadsheet tracking the time we spent on each project, followed by a chart that illustrated when we began falling behind due to context switching.
 Every week I presented the updated chart to company stakeholders.
 After months of this, one stakeholder exclaimed, “We’ll never get anything done if we keep going like this.
 What do you propose we do?”
 Bingo!
 We finally received funding that allowed the team to focus on a single project the following quarter.